ossimlabs/tlv/docs/user-guide/tlv.md

 1. It is a viewer that shows orthorectified imagery from the O2 database.
 2. It is able to show several images in a flip-book fashion, allowing users to quickly look through stacks of imagery.

-**<span class="glyphicon glyphicon-step-backward"></span>&nbsp;:**
-The rewind button will cycle back to the previous image in the stack.

-**<span class="glyphicon glyphicon-play"></span>&nbsp;:**
-This play button cycles through all images at 1 second intervals.

-**<span class="glyphicon glyphicon-step-forward"></span>&nbsp;:**
-The fast forward button will advance to the next image in the stack.

-_Note: Use the left and right arrow keys on the keyboard to cycle through the image stack and avoid carpal tunnel._

-**<span class="glyphicon glyphicon-list-alt"></span>&nbsp;:**
-The summary button will give a list of all images in the stack along with an abbreviated composition of metadata.
-It's better than cliff notes!

 ## Map
 * **Mouse Coordinates:**
 The coordinate of the mouse is displayed in the lower-left corner of the map.
 Click the box to cycle through DD, DMS and MGRS formats.
 Right-click anywhere on the map to get a dialog box of that coordinate in all three formats.